MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

    **Full Access:** A full access user token has all the permissions that you have for the current account / organization.
 For example, if you don't have manager or developer permissions for an app, the user cannot run a test (which requires developer or manager permissions), even though you're using a full access user token.

-   **Read Only:** A read-only user token has viewer access permission for the current account / organization.
+   **Read Only:** A read only user token has Viewer access permission for the current account / organization.
 For example, with a read-only user token, you can perform actions such as reading data from crashes, analytics, and getting basic app information.
 Read-only user tokens cannot be used for changing app settings, triggering a build, creating an export configuration, etc.

 7. At the bottom of the panel, click **Add new API token**.
 8. This will generate a pop up with your API token. **Copy and store it in a secure location** for later use.
 For security reasons, you will not be able to see or generate the same token again after you click the **Close** button.